d2l-ai/d2l-en/chapter_computer-vision/ssd.md

     return (Y, anchors, cls_preds, bbox_preds)
 ```

-As we mentioned, the closer a multiscale feature block is to the top in Figure 9.4, the larger the objects it detects and the larger the anchor boxes it must generate.
+As we mentioned, the closer a multiscale feature block is to the top in :numref:`fig_ssd`, the larger the objects it detects and the larger the anchor boxes it must generate.
 Here, we first divide the interval from 0.2 to 1.05 into five equal parts to determine the sizes of smaller anchor boxes at different scales: 0.2, 0.37, 0.54, etc. Then, according to $\sqrt{0.2 \times 0.37} = 0.272$, $\sqrt{0.37 \times 0.54} = 0.447$, and similar formulas, we determine the sizes of larger anchor boxes at the different scales.

 ```{.python .input  n=11}
 sizes = [[0.2, 0.272], [0.37, 0.447], [0.54, 0.619], [0.71, 0.79],